designsimply/tinybasilempire/README.md

 # 🌱 tinybasilempire 🌱

-For collecting links and small notes—a tiny empire of basil, if you will.
+Tiny Basil Empire is a small platform you can use for collecting links and small notes.
+It was built uising python flask, postgres, gunicorn, nginx, Google OAuth, and ZeroSSL.
+It has a growing list of keyboard shortcuts and is secured with Google Authentication.

 # Running